 Ability to Keep Residents Mobile

-This indicates the percentage of patients that maintained mobility over time.
-Retaining mobility is usually a great sign for residents' health.
+This tells you the percent of patients that remained mobile levels over time.
+Optimizing mobility is usually a great sign for residents' health.

 Hospitalizations

-This tells you the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between reduced hospitalizations and the quality of nursing home care.
+This is the number of hospitalizations per thousand days of patient care.
+There is generally a correlation between keeping patients out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations

-In Floy Dyer Nursing Home, 17.05 Percentage of Residents Rehospitalized
+In Floy Dyer Nursing Home, 32.49% of Residents Rehospitalized

 Short-term Care: ER Visits

-This is the number of emergency room visits per thousand days of short-term patient care.
-There is usually a correlation between fewer emergency room visits and the overall quality of rehabilitation.
+This is the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+There is usually a correlation between keeping patients out of the emergency room and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe that this is a measure of a nursing home's rehabilitation performance.
+This is the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with activities of daily living often correlates with successful rehabilitation.